-There are, however, ways to add structure, predictability and transparency to the real estate development process by leveraging purpose-built software.
+There are, however, ways to add structure, predictability and transparency to the process by leveraging purpose-built real estate development software.
 Below, we’ll outline some of the ways that leading development teams systematize the process to streamline day-to-day work, maintaining real-time visibility into project progress.

 1. Work from Standardized Commercial Real Estate Development Process Checklists